feathersui/feathersui-website/blog/2020-11-16-feathers-ui-beta-1-preview.md

 ## Documentation

 - The [Feathers UI Getting Started guide](https://feathersui.com/learn/haxe-openfl/getting-started) provides the most essential links for creating your first Feathers UI project and learning about all of the features and [UI components](https://feathersui.com/learn/haxe-openfl/ui-components) that are available in the framework.
-- The [v1.0.0-beta.1 API Reference](https://api.feathersui.com/v1.0.0-beta.1/) includes descriptions of all APIs available on Feathers UI components, layouts, utility functions, and more.
+- The [Feathers UI API Reference](https://api.feathersui.com/current/) includes descriptions of all APIs available on Feathers UI components, layouts, utility functions, and more.

 ## Community